LekoArts/gatsby-starter-minimal-blog/README.md

 [Demo Website](https://minimal-blog.netlify.com/)

+## Features

+As this starter is used for my (german) tutorials on my [blog](https://www.lekoarts.de/blog) the features are subject to change.
+I'll add more features or replace some with other features in the process.

+Current features:

+- Articles in Markdown
+- Offline Support
+- WebApp Manifest Support
+- Typography.js
+- SEO
+    - Sitemap
+    - Schema.org JSONLD
+    - OpenGraph Tags
+    - Twitter Tags
+- Favicons

 ## Getting Started

 Check your development environment!
 You'll need [Node.js](https://nodejs.org/en/), the [Gatsby CLI](https://www.gatsbyjs.org/docs/) and [node-gyp](https://github.com/nodejs/node-gyp#installation) installed.
 The official Gatsby website also lists two articles regarding this topic: